 Reducing Suffering During Armed Conflict: The Interface Between Buddhism and IHL

-Buddhism has grappled with the reality of war throughout its long history.
+At Buddhism’s core is the recognition of suffering and the promotion of means to alleviate it, by changing challenging our understanding and making changes to our conduct.
+It has applied these means both to the quest for salvation and to the troubles that afflict society, and has grappled with the reality of war throughout its long history.
+This suggests a possible convergence of some of the aims of Buddhism and IHL.
 But what guidance does Buddhism provide to those caught up in the midst of hostilities, and how do Buddhism and IHL compare in this respect?
-It is timely and relevant to explore these two distinct bodies of ethics and legal traditions from inter-disciplinary perspectives.
+It was timely and relevant to explore these two distinct bodies of ethics and legal traditions from inter-disciplinary perspectives.

-This conference, organized by the International Committee of the Red Cross (ICRC) in collaboration with a number of universities and organizations, will explore correspondences between Buddhism and IHL and encourage a constructive dialogue and exchange between the two domains.
-The conference will act as a springboard to understanding how Buddhism can contribute to regulating armed conflict, and what it offers in terms of guidance on the conduct of, and behavior during, war for Buddhist monks and lay persons – the latter including government and military personnel, non-State armed groups and civilians.
-The conference is concerned with the conduct of armed conflict, and not with the reasons and justifications for it, which fall outside the remit of IHL.
+The conference explored correspondences between Buddhism and IHL and encouraged a constructive dialogue and exchange between the two domains.
+It furthermore acted as a springboard to understanding how Buddhism can itself contribute to regulating armed conﬂict, and what it offers in terms of guidance on the conduct of, and behaviour during, war for Buddhist monks and lay persons – the latter including government and military personnel, non-State armed groups and civilians.
+The conference was concerned with the conduct of armed conﬂict, and not with the reasons and justiﬁcations for it, which fall outside the remit of IHL.

-In addition to exploring correspondences between IHL and Buddhist ethics, the conference will also explore how Buddhist combatants and communities understand IHL, and where it might align with Buddhist doctrines and practices: similarly, how their experience of armed conflict might be drawn upon to better promote IHL and Buddhist principles, thereby improving conduct of hostilities on the ground.
+In addition, the conference also explored how Buddhist combatants and communities understand IHL, and where it might align with Buddhist doctrines and practices: similarly, how their experience of armed conﬂict might be drawn upon to better promote IHL and Buddhist principles, thereby improving conduct of hostilities on the ground.

-Papers presented at the conference must address at least one of the following lead questions:
+Papers presented at the conference addressed at least one of the following lead questions:

 - What correspondences are there between Buddhist ethics and IHL?